SaeidEl-Saadi/COMP3004-Team-11/README.md

 ### To run:

+- It is best to clone the project using the git CLI
 - You need to install the following: **sudo apt install libqt5charts5-dev**
 - With Qt creator, select the .pro file located in the build to load the project
 - Simply press the play/run button